DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 Okay, it should all be clear.
 This cannot go on.
 We should find solutions to reduce the amount of lines of code!

+**☞ You can find [the full source code of the regular app](https://github.com/angular-schule/ngrx-duplicated-code/tree/master/projects/regular-app) at GitHub.**

 ## 1. First Idea: Combining reducers and effects